Nusratnimme/stock-analysis/README.md

 * The refactoring was a time-consuming process.
 * The refactoring assumes the data is ordered by tickers and dates.
 Even if a signle row is moved from its position, the code will yield inaccurate results.
 * It may be difficult for another user to understand the logic of calculating ticker volumes without looping over all 12 tickers.

+### Pros and cons of original stock analysis script
+**Pros**
+* The original script was detailed.
+* It did not assume that the rows were ordered by tickers.
+* The nested loop logic was more intuitive.

+**Cons**
+* The original script looked messy.
+* It used more memory.
+* It used nested loops which took longer time to run.